Summer Member Drive Deadline: tomorrow

 Craig Silverman

-I’m a national reporter covering tech platforms, scams, fraud and online manipulation.
+Craig Silverman was a reporter at ProPublica from 2021-2025.
+He covered tech platforms, scams, fraud and online manipulation.

-I received a George Polk Award for a series that revealed how Facebook exposes the public to disinformation, fraud and violence.
-I won two SABEW Best in Business awards for an investigation of Google’s digital ad business.
-My work has also been honored by the Mirror Awards, Canadian Association of Journalists and the American Political Science Association.
+He received a George Polk Award for a series that revealed how Facebook exposes the public to disinformation, fraud and violence.
+He also won two SABEW Best in Business awards for an investigation of Google’s digital ad business.
+His work has also been honored by the Mirror Awards, Canadian Association of Journalists and the American Political Science Association.

 As Facebook Abandons Fact-Checking, It’s Also Offering Bonuses for Viral Content